kmagusiak/odoo-vscode/README.md

  │   ├── docker-vscode.yaml     # docker-compose for the container
  │   └── vscode.code-workspace  # workspace to use inside the container
  ├── .vscode/              # vscode default configuration
+ │   ├── settings.json          # settings for your project folder
+ │   └── odoo.code-workspace    # workspace to use inside the container
  ├── custom/               # Custom modules goes here, put them inside separate directories │   ├── OCA/
  │   ├── template/